AyenaCode/AyenaCode/README.md

 👋 Hi, I’m @AyenaCode

-👀 I’m passionate about TypeScript and building modern applications with React-Next.js and ReactNative
+👀 I’m passionate about JS/TypeScript and building modern applications with React-Next.js and ReactNative

 🌱 I’m currently exploring Java and cloud couputing to expand my skills